LIFE WILL CERTAINLY IMPROVE ONCE WE HAVE A TRIPLE BY-PASS

 —Victorian Auditor-General.
 Management of major road projects, June 2011.

-Research evidence also confirms that this effect works the other way as well: closing roads, or reducing road capacity through traffic calming, can actually cause traffic to disappear!
+Evidence confirms that this effect actually works the other way as well: closing roads, or reducing road capacity through traffic calming, can actually cause traffic to disappear!

 Who’d have guessed you could shut down a third of [Seattle’s] most congested freeway and not paralyze the region in epic traffic jams?
 Oliver Downs, that’s who….
 A few days before the state began what it was calling the most disruptive road project in local history, Downs put out a contrary view.
 He forecast no extreme clogs anywhere – not on I-5, nor on alternate routes such as Highway 99 or 599.
 So far he’s been right about that.
 Then he crazily suggested that one of our chronically jammed roads, the I-405 S-curves in Renton, would actually be better off than normal.
 Which it has been.